Staycation Alternatives to your Overseas Holiday Destinations

 Those are our some of our best staycations UK spots!
 Of course, visiting and exploring is only part of the fun.
 If you’re anything like us at Asda Money, you’ll want to be taking loads of photos to catch these incredible places on your phone or camera, up close and personal or further away for those picturesque landscape pics.

 But getting those shots right is another story entirely!
-As it’s World Photo Day (Monday 16th August), to help you focus on getting that perfect photo lined up, we’ve reached out to some of our favourite travel influencers to get the lowdown on how to take pictures of the top staycations UK destinations while you’re on your holidays:
+For help on getting that perfect photo lined up, we’ve reached out to some of our favourite travel influencers to get the lowdown on how to take pictures of the top staycations UK destinations while you’re on your holidays:

 “When it comes to travel photography, I try to imagine how many people have stood where I am to capture the view I'm looking at, especially if it’s a well-known view.
 Thinking like this makes me look for different angles and my interpretation of the scene.
 This is easier with a drone of course but that’s not always possible, sometimes it’s just about angles, getting high or low, focusing on a detail or bringing an object into the foreground to help create depth and interest.

 "The other thing is timing; do you want people in the shot or not and when is the best time of day to get what you want?

 "And let’s not forget about light!
 Shooting just after sunrise is always a winner for light.
 I rarely shoot with the sun in front of me if shooting midday and prefer the contrast and definition from shooting with the sun to the side or behind me.”